LorneWhiteway/glimpse_project/README.md

 This section is used by Glimpse; in the future perhaps you will be able to refer to glimpse documentation for details.

 ### Job Control

 Use this command line parameter so specify that which part of the data should be used.

-1. When creating cutouts, use this to specify that only a subset os all possible healpixels should be examined.
+1. When creating cutouts and when merging, use this to specify that only a subset of all possible cutouts should be handled.
+Use Python slice notation, so that for example `[2000:2100]` would handle only cutouts with 2000 <= id < 2100, while `[::2]` would handle all even-numbered cutouts.
+Note that ids are zero-based.
+For cutout creation and merging, job_control is optional; if omitted then all possible cutouts will be handled.
+2. When running glimpse, use this to specify the id of which single cutout is to be processed.
+Note that ids are zero-based.
+Required.

 ## Information useful for running glimpse on the splinter cluster at UCL.